caterinasworld/fullstack-examples/node/_install.md

-## Install nvm
+## Installation Instructions

+These are the installation instructions for nvm, Node.js, and npm.
+These instructions were adapted from the [nvm Readme page](https://github.com/nvm-sh/nvm).

-Download the install script via curl or wget.
+Download the install script via curl or wget and run it via bash.

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.2/install.sh | bash